sailscastshq/docs.sailscasts.com/docs/slipway/content.md

     └── site.json
 ```

-Each directory is shown as a collection.
-Markdown and JSON files appear as
+Each immediate, non-hidden directory is shown as a collection.
+Direct Markdown
-records inside it.
+and JSON files appear as records inside it.

 ## Create a document